Accio/AMIDD/docs/README.md

 * [Slides]({{site.assetbaseurl}}{% link assets/2022/04/AMIDD-2022-04-From-Sequences-to-Structures.pdf %})
 * Material for offline activities
   * Required reading: [What does AlphaFold mean for drug discovery](https://www.nature.com/articles/d41573-021-00161-0), Asher Mullard, Nature Reviews Drug Discovery.
 See [the PDF version here]({{site.assetbaseurl}}{% link assets/2022/04/NRDD-2021-AlphaFold-DD.pdf %}).
+  * Optional readings:
+      * [Mathematics techniques in structural biology]({{site.assetbaseurl}}{% link assets/2022/04/JRQuine-MathBiophysicsBook.pdf %}) by John R. Quine.
+Recommended booklet for students interested in applications of mathematics in determining structures of DNA and proteins without or with drugs.
-  * Optional reading: [AlphaFold2 is here: what’s behind the structure prediction miracle](https://www.blopig.com/blog/2021/07/alphafold-2-is-here-whats-behind-the-structure-prediction-miracle/), by Oxford Protein Informatics Group (OPIG).
+      * [AlphaFold2 is here: what’s behind the structure prediction miracle](https://www.blopig.com/blog/2021/07/alphafold-2-is-here-whats-behind-the-structure-prediction-miracle/), by Oxford Protein Informatics Group (OPIG).
+Recommended if you are interested in protein structure prediction and how AlphaFold2 achieved good performance.
-  * A question about Markov chains: Given the Markov chain model represented on slide #15 [in the slides]({{site.assetbaseurl}}{% link assets/2022/04/AMIDD-2022-04-From-Sequences-to-Structures.pdf %}), what is the ratio between $p(ACGTGGT|M)$ and $p(ACCTGGT|M)$?
+  * A question about Markov chains: Given the Markov chain model represented on slide #15 [in the slides]({{site.assetbaseurl}}{% link assets/2022/04/AMIDD-2022-04-From-Sequences-to-Structures.pdf %}), what is the ratio between $p(ACGTGGT\|M)$ and $p(ACCTGGT\|M)$?
   * [Handout for lecture 3 and 4]({{site.assetbaseurl}}{% link assets/2022/03/AMIDD-2022-Lecture3-Handout.pdf %}), please finish the tasks titled *A subset of BLOSUM 50 values per aligned residue pair* and *What does Fomivirsen target?*.
   * Submit your answers for offline activities [here via the Google Form *AMIDD-2022-OA-Lecture4*](https://forms.gle/BbBVLNyzvQvsKqNd6).